 Pima Community College offers a variety of educational alternatives for students who seek to enter the nursing field.
-These alternatives include programs which prepare graduates to function in the role of Registered Nurse, Licensed Practical Nurse, and certified Nursing Assistant.
+These alternatives are included in a program which prepares graduates to function in the role of Registered Nurse, Licensed Practical Nurse, or certified Nursing Assistant.

-Upon successful completion of a program, the graduate is eligible to take the required registry and licensure examination.
-Graduates are prepared to enter the work force at the registered nurse, licensed practical nurse or nursing assistant level.
+Upon successful completion of a specified portion or all of the program, the graduate is eligible to take the required registry and licensure examination.
+Graduates are prepared to enter the workforce at the registered nurse, licensed practical nurse, or nursing assistant level.

-- The Associate Degree Nursing Program can be completed only at the West Campus. - The Practical Nursing Program can be completed at the West Campus or the Center for Training and Development.
-The Practical Nurse Program at the Center for Training and Development does not provide college credit. - The Nursing Assistant Course can be completed at the West Campus or the Center for Training and Development.
-The Nursing Assistant course at the Center for Training and Development does not provide college credit.
-A Nursing Assistant Basic Certificate can be granted to the student who successfully completes the first semester nursing course of the Practical Nurse Program or the West Campus Associate Degree Nursing program.
+The Associate Degree Nursing Program can be completed only at the West Campus.
+An Associate of Applied Science degree for Direct Employment can be granted to the student who successfully completes two years or four semesters of the Associate Degree Nursing Program.

+The Practical Nursing Program can be completed at the West Campus or the Center for Training and Development.
+The Practical Nurse Program at the Center for Training and Development does not provide college credit.